oracle/python-oracledb/doc/src/api_manual/cursor.rst

     available from a PL/SQL block or procedure without the use of OUT ref cursor parameters.
 The PL/SQL block or procedure opens the cursors and marks them for return to the client using the procedure dbms_sql.return_result.
-Cursors returned in this fashion should not be closed.
-They will be closed automatically by the parent cursor when it is closed.
-Closing the parent cursor will invalidate the cursors returned by this method.
+In python-oracledb Thick mode, closing the parent cursor will result in the automatic closure of the implicit result set cursors.
+See :ref:`implicitresults`.

+    This method is only available for Oracle Database 12.1 (or later).
+For python-oracledb :ref:`Thick <enablingthick>` mode, Oracle Client 12.1 (or later) is additionally required.

     .. note::

-        The DB API definition does not define this method and it is only available for Oracle Database 12.1 (both client and server must be at this level or higher).
+        The DB API definition does not define this method.
 It is most like the DB API method nextset(), but unlike that method (which requires that the next result set overwrite the current result set), this method returns cursors which can be fetched independently of each other.

 .. method:: Cursor.parse(statement)